Shopping Cart ( )

 As mentioned earlier, solid food for puppies sold at the store is fine for feeding puppies.
 There is a wide variety of options.
-However, among the brands of dog food in Singapore, there is only one that has fresh dog food catered specifically to puppies.
+However, among the brands of dog food in Singapore, Petcubes has fresh dog food catered specifically to puppies.

 The other regular options available are in the form of ‘wet’ canned food or in the form of kibbles, which some call biscuits or nibbles.

-Some experts say it is alright to add cooked or raw/chilled meat, vegetables or rice to your choice of puppy food from the store but you must check with your vet first in case certain foods cause allergies or obesity.
+Some experts say it is alright to add cooked or raw/chilled meat, vegetables or rice to your choice of puppy food from the store but do check with your vet first in case certain foods cause allergies or obesity.